I Want To...

 Date: February 3, 2014

 The prevailing theory on the development of osteoarthritis suggests that unstable mechanical pressure on the joints leads to more and more harm to the cartilage.
-John Hopkins scientists, however, have turned that view inside out.
+Johns Hopkins scientists, however, have turned that view inside out.
 Instead of seeing the problem primarily as the cartilage that cushions joints, they now have evidence that the bone underneath the cartilage is also a key player and exacerbates the damage.
 And in a proof-of-concept experiment, they found that blocking the action of a critical bone regulation protein in mice halts progression of the disease.

 The new theory, reported in Nature Medicine, suggests that initial harm to the cartilage causes the bone underneath it to build surplus bone that in turn stretches the cartilage above and speeds its decline.